doralhw-org/mobile-test/README.md

 - Mention any assumptions or limitations in your implementation.
 - Not submitting the project on time will immediately disqualify you as a candidate.
 - Please do not introduce any commits after the submission time, these will not be taken into consideration.
-- To avoid other candidates finding and using your work, **DO NOT: fork this repo, use this file content nor the name of the company in your readme.**
+- To keep your submition private, **DO NOT: fork this repo, use this file content nor the name of the company in your readme.**

 ## Good Luck